Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: The General Term Formula for the Hermite Coefficients of the Gaussian distribution

-If we want to recover the Burnet equations via the Chapman-Enskog expansion, the sixth order of $\bm{a}^{(n)}$ is necessary.
-In this work, we only discuss the equilibrium flow and only the fourth order of the Hermite expansion of the Gaussian distribution is needed
+If we wish to recover the Burnet equations through the Chapman-Enskog expansion, the sixth order of $\bm{a}^{(n)}$ is required.
+In this study, we focus on equilibrium flow, for which only the fourth order of the Hermite expansion of the Gaussian distribution is necessary, as expressed by the following equation,